'The Boys' star Karl Urban says they ran out of fake sperm while filming 'Herogasm'

 The Boys star Karl Urban has revealed that the show ran out of fake sperm while filming the latest episode, ‘Herogasm’.

-The highly anticipated instalment, which aired on Amazon Prime Video on Friday (June 24), promised to deliver more explicit content than usual, predominately through the means of a giant superhero orgy.
+The highly anticipated instalment, which aired on Amazon Prime Video on Friday (June 24), deliverer more explicit content than usual, predominately through the means of a giant superhero orgy.

 - READ MORE: The Boys season three review: bold and batshit return for the most chaotic superheroes around

-Numerous scenes saw vast amounts of fake semen being blasted at the characters, and, according to Urban, it didn’t take long for the show’s production crew to exhaust its supply.
+Numerous scenes saw the characters blasted with vast amounts of fake semen, and, according to Urban, it didn’t take long for the show’s production crew to exhaust its supply.

 On whether the cast were surprised to see such content make it into the show, the actor told Digital Spy: “Listen, I think that every single season you get to a juncture where you’re like: ‘How can we possibly get away with this?’
 And this season, it became pretty apparent that everything was dialled up.